shuheikurita/shuheikurita.github.io/index.md

 #### 2, Oct., 2019
 Our paper "Reconstructing neuronal circuitry from parallel spike trains" has been published from Nature Communications!
-Ryota Kobayashi, Shuhei Kurita, Anno Kurth, Katsunori Kitano, Kenji Mizuseki, Markus Diesmann, Barry J. Richmond & Shigeru Shinomoto
+Ryota Kobayashi, Shuhei Kurita, Anno Kurth, Katsunori Kitano, Kenji Mizuseki, Markus Diesmann, Barry J. Richmond & Shigeru Shinomoto.
-Thanks to co-authors!

 #### 14, May, 2019
 Our paper "Multi-Task Semantic Dependency Parsing with Policy Gradient for Learning Easy-First Strategies," (Long)  has been accepted to ACL2019!
-Shuhei Kurita and Anders Søgaard

 #### 1, April, 2019
 I have received Ph.D. of Informatics from Kyoto University in March!